 Likewise, “suffering” is such a broad, general term that it can be used to cover other things like emotional distress, anxiety about the injury, or a sense of loss related to your injury.
 Mourning lost abilities or lost function in your body is certainly something that should lead to compensation.

 When you undergo an injury, there is often a lot of emotion involved.
 Fear is a major emotion related to trauma: fear of the injury, fear that you will die, fear that your condition will not improve.
 Other emotional reactions, whether they occur during the accident or later as an effect of the injury, can also lead to compensation.

 Sometimes, accidents cause significant changes.
 Changes to your appearance (disfigurement) is often a big factor in cases involving burns or facial injuries.
 Injuries to sexual organs can also be extremely traumatic and life-altering.
 The effects of these injuries, aside from the medical bills, constitute a loss in and of themselves.

-Dealing with an injury can also have more mild effects that nonetheless deserve compensation when considered alongside other harms.
-Things like embarrassment or inconvenience might seem mild, but combined with other forms of pain and suffering, they can be grounds for damages.
+Dealing with an injury can also have more mild negative effects on the victim’s well-being or lifestyle.
+No matter how small or insignificant you may feel these effects may be, you nonetheless deserve compensation when considered alongside other harms.
+Personal changes such as embarrassment or inconvenience might seem mild, but combined with other forms of pain and suffering, they can be grounds for damages.